alexP-bu/CTFs/crackme7/readme.md

 1. Open with ghidra
 2. Symbol tree -> Exports -> Entry
-3. ...and this looks like a mess
+3. ...and this looks like a mess.
+    There is clearly some interesting obfuscation here.
 4.